Improving health for rural communities through education.

 QRME offers the opportunity to deal with a broader spectrum of clinical problems; a greater depth in clinical care; and support for developing a fulfilling professional and personal role within the community.

-We have a team of qualified, experienced clinical educators that deliver our general practice exam preparation programs, Griffith University 3rd and 4th year rural medical student program and a Masters of Rural Medicine.
+We have a team of qualified, experienced clinical educators that deliver our general practice exam preparation programs, Griffith University 3rd and 4th year rural medical student program, Summer Scholarships and Summer Observerships Program.
 Our research program is supported by clinical academics living and working in rural Queensland.

 QRME has partnered with Griffith University to deliver the university’s rural clinical training, funded by the Commonwealth Government Rural Health Multidisciplinary Training program.
 As QRME is locally based, locally led and locally governed, it ensures a focused rural stream for the Griffith University health schools.